epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 ![BEAM logo](BEAM.png)
 *Original logo produced by Oscar Adams CC BY-SA 4.0*

-**BEAM** (Broad EPOCH Analysis Modules) is a collection of independent yet complementary open-source tools for analysing EPOCH simulations in Python, designed to be modular so researchers can adopt only the components they require without being constrained by a rigid framework.
+**BEAM** (Broad EPOCH Analysis Modules) is a collection of independent yet complementary open-source tools for analysing EPOCH simulations in Python, designed to be modular, allowing researchers to adopt only the components they require without being constrained by a rigid framework.
 In line with the **FAIR principles — Findable**, **Accessible**, **Interoperable**, and **Reusable** — each package is openly published with clear documentation and versioning (Findable), distributed via public repositories (Accessible), designed to follow common standards for data structures and interfaces (Interoperable), and includes licensing and metadata to support long-term use and adaptation (Reusable).
-The packages are as follows:

-- [sdf-xarray](https://github.com/epochpic/sdf-xarray): Reading and processing SDF files and converting them to [xarray](https://docs.xarray.dev/en/stable/).
+- [sdf-xarray](https://github.com/epochpic/sdf-xarray): Processing and plotting of SDF files and converting them to [xarray](https://docs.xarray.dev/en/stable/).
 - [epydeck](https://github.com/epochpic/epydeck): Input deck reader and writer.
 - [epyscan](https://github.com/epochpic/epyscan): Create campaigns over a given parameter space using various sampling methods.